zarf-dev/zarf/packages/README.md

 ### Gitea

 Users who rely heavily on GitOps find it useful to deploy an internal Git repository.
 Zarf uses [Gitea](https://gitea.io/en-us/) to provide this functionality.
-The Gitea package deploys a Gitea instance to the cluster and configures it to use the credentials in the `private-git-server` secret in the zarf namespace.
+The Gitea package deploys a Gitea instance to the cluster and configures it to use the credentials in the `private-git-server` secret in the Zarf namespace.

 _usage_